Commercial Personal

 Featured Work

-‘House’ at County Hall Pottery
+‘House’ Exhibition at County Hall Pottery

 This project explores the integration of Thai Malai, or traditional flower garlands, into a series of functional ceramic household objects.
 By reinterpreting the intricate form and deep cultural meaning of the Malai, I created a collection that brings a sense of warmth, respect, and vibrant energy into the domestic space, particularly during the colder, darker months.